adamp-github/adamp-github.github.io/index.md

 Completed  ‘AWS Certified SysOps Administrator Associate Practice Exam 4’ by Jon Bonso.
 I passed but felt I fell foul to some wording that seemed ambiguous.
 Followed it up by typing up my incorrect answers into a Google Doc to supplement my learning material.
 ### LinkedIn Learning
 Completed the ‘Exam Tips: AWS Certified SysOps Administrator’ lecture by Sharif Nijim.
-Mostly covered this material before but good to go over it again.
-The cloudwatch visual representation was masterful.
+- I'd mostly covered this material previously but good as a refesher.
+- The CloudWatch visual representation was a great touch.
-Started the first section of 'AWS Monitoring and Reporting' by Shyam Raj as this goes into detail on a large part of the exam 22%.
-Completed the section on CloudWatch and the end of section quiz.
+Started the first section of 'AWS Monitoring and Reporting' by Shyam Raj
+- This goes into detail on a large part of the exam 22%.
+- Completed the section on CloudWatch and the end of section quiz.
 ### AWS Study Materials
 Completed course ‘AWS EXAM readiness
 WS Sample Exam Questions and did fine.